 77-826 An inmate at IMR indicated that he was a vegetarian and did not feel that he was receiving adequate vitamin supplements and requested permission to obtain special vitamin supplements paid for by IMR.
-CA/O reviewed the matter and determined that seven different types of vitamin and protein tablets and other supplements were available to this individual at IMR.
-CA/O indicated to this individual that we felt that unless he was suffering from some extraordinary problems, these would certainly be sufficient.
+CA/O reviewed the matter and determined that seven different types of vitamin and protein tablets and other dicated to this individual that we felt that unless he was suffersufficient.

 77-833 An inmate at IMR indicated that he had been sexually assaulted.
-CA/O arranged for a polygraph test due to his specific allegation against another inmate.
-The test indicated that the complainant was untruthful and attempting to create a situation which would make it appear that he was in danger in order to obtain an early release.
+CA/O arranged for a polygraph test due to his specific complainant was untruthful and attempting to create a situation which would make it appear that he was in danger in order to obtain an early release.
 He was informed that his case had been found to be without merit.

 77-834 An inmate at ISP complained about safety conditions in the Prison Industries building.
 Specifically he complained about a fork-lift which was falling through the ceiling of the third floor and the generator on the second floor which was inadequately secured and was causing cracks.
 Both these areas were found to be hazardous, corrective action was recommended by the State Bureau of Labor.
-Repairs were made.

 77-903 Citizen complained about the discrepancy in services given her by BCI.
 BCI had assisted another citizen in a similar situation in locating her ex-husband and children, at the request of a local police agency.
-CA/O explained that BCI had no legal authority to intervene for a private citizen unless requested to do so by the local law enforcement agency involved or certain other governmental officials.
+CA/O explained that BCI had no legal authority to intervene for a private citizen unless requested to do governmental officials.